 Wilderness and the outdoors are very important to me.
 I hiked the whole Appalachian Trail in 1980 from Georgia to Maine, was (past tense) a very serious rock and ice climber, mountaineer, skier, and hiker for years before my knees and shoulders took too much damage and still consider Wilderness the cathedral of my true spirituality.
-Yes, I AM a treehugger and nature worshipper!
+Yes, I AM a treehugger.

-I'm politically becoming more liberal with age despite starting out fairly liberal to begin with.
+I'm politically fairly liberal - if you're into Trump, we're not going to get along.
 I had high hopes for the Occupy movement, but they seem to have lost focus.
 If you lean right on your politics or are a libertarian in all but cannabis laws, gun laws, and foreign imperialism, no need to look me up.
 I’m pro-gay marriage, pro-privacy, pro-sex, pro-individual rights, and pro-transparency in government and if you oppose these views we probably won’t get along.
 I don’t have any desire to talk politics with a lover, but just saying that if you’re a Jesus-jumping, anti-choice, anti-gay marriage, pro-US interventionalist, we aren’t going to get along.